A survey of $\chi$-boundedness: Examples

 \subsection{Erd\H{o}s' random graph}

-Erd\H{o}s~\cite{erdos} proved that for all $g,k\ge 1$, and all sufficiently large $n$, there is a graph $G$ with $n$ vertices in which every stable set has fewer than $n/k$ vertices and every cycle has more than $g$ edges.
+Erd\H{o}s~\cite{erdos} proved that for all $g,k\ge 1$, and all sufficiently large $n$, there is a graph $G$ with $n$ vertices and girth more than $G$, in which every stable set has fewer than $n/k$ vertices.
 This can be shown as follows.
 Choose a function $p=p(n)$ such that $np\to \infty$ and $(np)^{g}=o(n)$.
 Now take a random graph $G$ on $2n$ vertices, in which every pair of vertices is joined independently at random with probability $p$; then with probability tending to 1 as $n\rightarrow\infty$, $G$ has no stable set of cardinality at least $n/k$, and has at most $n$ cycles of length at most $g$.
 Consequently, there is a set $X$ of $n$ vertices that intersects every cycle of length at most $g$, and by deleting $X$ we obtain a graph with the desired properties.
 (Erd\H{o}s actually made a more efficient argument deleting edges instead of vertices.)
 In particular, if we take $g=3$, the graph we obtain is triangle-free and has chromatic number more than $k$.